 Postbiotics include either whole microbial cells or components of the cells, as long as they have somehow been deliberately inactivated.
 They are byproducts of fermentation in the intestine – when probiotics feed on prebiotics, postbiotics are produced including organic acids, bacteriocins, carbonic substances, and enzymes.
 Postbiotics can be found in some foods containing probiotics, such as kimchi, kefir, and sourdough bread.

-Postbiotics are likely to have many of the same benefits of prebiotics and probiotics, including lowering blood sugar and the risk of obesity, preventing leaky gut, as well as anti-microbial and anti-inflammatory benefits.
+Postbiotics are likely to have many of the same benefits as prebiotics and probiotics, including lowering blood sugar and the risk of obesity, preventing leaky gut, as well as anti-microbial and anti-inflammatory benefits.

 Carbon labeling is here to stay